valorwide/trised/README.md

 Main User: School Teachers, would-be students, parents, the education sector, and health care center.
 An ETC-based crypto-economic model incentivizes users for subscription fees.
 Inherent network trust and digital tokens help to the subscriber.

+## Work progress (prototype)
+Initial prototyping working for text message translation and minimum connectivity creates.
+Also, play the role of the bridge of internet connectivity.
+We are doing RnD for a large amount of mesh connectivity and long add long-distance connectivity.
+We have a target if users don’t have the internet the user can communicate with long-distance users.
+We are analyzing the mobile operators’ network policy.
+It’s the required time but we got positive feedback from the mobile operator.
+We hope our mission will be a success.
+Users will get the opportunity to use all Trised features without paying any money by using the mobile operator’s network.

 ### Tech